mozilla/glam/docs/development.md

 The next step requires viewer permissions in the non-prod GCP project, please reach out to someone on the #glam Slack channel if you need the proper authorization.
-First, log in to GCP via [gcloud](https://cloud.google.com/sdk/gcloud/reference/auth/application-default/login) (outside of the Docker container):
+First, log in to GCP or reauthenticate via [gcloud](https://cloud.google.com/sdk/gcloud/reference/auth/application-default/login) (outside of the Docker container):